Kreswell/kreswell.github.io/_posts/APointlessReconstructionOfTheRealNumbers.md

 The takeaway here is that all measurements necessarily have finite precision.
 This is not, as one might suppose, simply due to our imperfect instruments or (as way too many undergraduate students say in their lab reports) "human error." *It is an inherent property of the real numbers*.
 Or, more precisely, an inherent property of the set of continuous functions onto $\mathbb{R}$.
 In other words, "perfect" instruments are a ([measure](http://mathworld.wolfram.com/MeasureTheory.html)) theoretical impossibility.

-The best we can do when making a measurement -- indeed, what we actually do whenever we make a measurement -- is to specify a range
+The best we can do when making a measurement -- indeed, what we actually do whenever we make a measurement -- is to specify a range that (we imagine) contains the "true" value.

 ## The Pointless Topology